-But the British and Americans stumbled upon each other just south of the city and American BG Hugh Mercer immediately attacked.
+But the British and Americans stumbled upon each other just south of the city and American Brigadier General Hugh Mercer immediately attacked.
 Both sides attempted to seize a small hill topped by an orchard, a position each thought they could hold until reinforcements arrived.
 The Americans occupied it first but after a single volley the British closed with bayonets.
-Most of Mercer’s men are woodsmen from central and western Pennsylvania, and their rifles, while accurate, lacked bayonets and were slow loading.
+Most of Mercer’s men were woodsmen from central and western Pennsylvania, and their rifles, while accurate, lacked bayonets and were slow loading.
 In an attempt to inspire his men in the ensuing melee, Mercer took on nine redcoats with his saber before being stabbed to death.
-The rest of his broke.
+His remaining men broke.

-Washington, who was just bit farther up the column arrived with the main body of the Continental army, and rallied Mercer’s men 30 meters from the advancing British.
+Washington, who was just bit farther up the column, arrived with the main body of the Continental army, and rallied Mercer’s men 30 meters from the advancing British.
 Volleys were exchanged but miraculously Washington was not hit.
-A tough battle ensued, but the Americans went straight from the march into the attack and overwhelmed the them.
-The British attempted to make a stand in the Nassau Hall inside the town but several round shot from Henry Knox’s guns (including one which legend says decapitated a painting of King George II, and gleefully fired by the battery commanded by a young CPT Alexander Hamilton, whose application was rejected by Princeton) dissuaded them.
+A tough battle ensued, but the Americans went straight from the march into the attack and overwhelmed the British.
+The British attempted to make a stand in Nassau Hall inside the town but several round shot from Henry Knox’s guns dissuaded them (including one which legend says decapitated a painting of King George II.
+Supposedly it was gleefully fired by the battery commanded by a young Captain Alexander Hamilton, whose application was rejected by Princeton).
 For the rest of the battle, the British couldn’t establish a defensive position, and were eventually routed off the field.

 Gen Washington considered the Battle of Princeton one of his proudest moments.